 NEW MEXICO: A GUIDE TO THE COLORFUL STATE

-The book in question, NEW MEXICO: A Guide To The Colorful State, is what is called a compilation with various sections written by a variety of WPA authors.
-However, in the end as a book it was edited by Joseph Miller.
+The book in question, NEW MEXICO: A Guide To The Colorful State, was published in 1940, and as the title infers deals almost exclusively with New Mexico and thus then New Mexico based artists.
+The book itself is what is called a compilation, with various sections written by a various WPA authors.
+However, in the end, as a book, it was edited by Joseph Miller.

-Long after his WPA days Miller continued in the writing and editing field almost always exclusively aimed toward some aspect of the desert southwest.
+Twenty-two years later, long after his WPA days were over, Miller, continuing in the writing and editing field and almost always exclusively aimed toward some aspect of the desert southwest, turned his concentration toward the state of Arizona.
 So said, among other things he edited a book titled ARIZONA CAVALCADE: The Turbulent Times, pictured below.

-What is interesting about Arizona Cavalcade, published in 1962 and edited by Miller is the section that appears in the book on one of the most controversial subjects to ever show up in the lore of the desert southwest: A story regarding a secretly hidden ancient hand-hewn cave said to be carved out of the solid rock cliff sides high up on one of the walls above the Colorado River in the Grand Canyon.
+What is interesting about Arizona Cavalcade, edited by Miller and published in 1962, is the section that appears in the book on one of the most controversial subjects to ever show up in the lore of the desert southwest: A story regarding a secretly hidden ancient hand-hewn cave said to be carved out of the solid rock cliff sides high up on one of the walls above the Colorado River in the Grand Canyon.
 The cave is said to be composed of many rooms and deep within one of those rooms is said to be a more than life size carved statue of the Buddha.
 Although Miller has it in the book, the whole controversial story is based on an article, true or false, that was published in the 1900s by a reputable newspaper called the Arizona Gazette.